About the Initiative

 Once proposals are reviewed, discussed, and approved, an MOU will be developed to set up CASE accounts for the funding.

-Dr. Dixon brings new, innovative and state-of-the-art research that will expand and extend the neurobiology and behavior group in the Department of Biology in the College of Arts and Sciences.
-She will contribute to new courses offered in the recently-established undergraduate neuroscience major and develop research collaborations with faculty in the Department of Biomedical Engineering.
+Angela Dixon brings new, innovative and state-of-the-art research that expands and extends the neurobiology and behavior group in the Department of Biology in the College of Arts and Sciences.
+She contributes to new courses offered in the recently-established undergraduate neuroscience major and develops research collaborations with faculty in the Department of Biomedical Engineering.
 She has substantial experience in community outreach and teaching and, because of her interest in afrofuturism, is also in conversation with Africana studies and the humanities.
+Learn more about Angela Dixon.